 I’ve never had the flu. *Knocks* wood.
-My son did get the flu, but because he did get the flu vaccine, he had a mild case that didn’t last long at all.
-In fact, he was only really sick one full day, the other three days he wasn’t his best, but he has felt a lot worse before and didn’t even have the flu.
+My son did get the flu, but because he got the flu vaccine, he had a mild case that didn’t last long at all.
+In fact, he was only really sick one full day, the other three days, he wasn’t his best, but he had felt a lot worse before and didn’t even have the flu.

-I never got a flu shot before my son was born, but after he came into my life, I knew I wanted to protect him from as many things as possible, the flu among them.
+I never got a flu shot before my son was born, but I knew I wanted to protect him from as many things as possible, the flu among them.

-I do know that the flu vaccine and immunizations, in general, can be a hot button among many parents, but for me personally, the risks of vaccinations outweigh the risks of the diseases/illnesses my son can get if he isn’t immunized.
+I do know that the flu vaccine and immunizations, in general, can be a hot button among many parents.
+Still, for me personally, the risks of vaccinations outweigh the risks of the diseases/illnesses my son can get if he isn’t immunized.

 What exactly is the flu?

 Influenza (the flu) is an infection of the nose, throat, and lungs caused by influenza viruses.
 There are many different influenza viruses that are constantly changing.
 They cause illness, hospital stays and deaths in the United States each year.
 The flu can be very dangerous for children.
 Each year about 20,000 children younger than 5 years old are hospitalized from flu complications, like pneumonia.